NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/examples.png" alt="Examples"></div>

-Ellipses, lines of bearing, multi-sided polygons, stars, ellipse roses, hypocyloids, polyfoils, and hearts can be created from parameters in the layer data or from default parameters in the *Create Shapes* tool.
+Ellipses, lines of bearing, multi-sided polygons, stars, ellipse roses, hypocycloids, polyfoils, epicycloids, and hearts can be created from parameters in the layer data or from default parameters in the *Create Shapes* tool.
 The following are the details for creating each.
 All of these shapes are created centered about the point or from the point.
 Common elements are:

 * **Input points layer** - Select the desired points layer.
 * **Output layer name** - Select a name for the output layer that will be created in QGIS as a memory layer.